 We develop a model of the present crustal and mantle temperature beneath the SE-Carpathians using the most recent high-resolution seismic tomography image (map of the anomalies of P-wave velocities) of the lithosphere and asthenosphere in the region (Martin et al., 2005, 2006).
-The tomography image shows a high velocity body beneath the Vrancea region and the Moesian platform interpreted as the subducted lithospheric slab (Martin et al., 2006).
-The seismic tomographic model of the region consists of eight vertical layers of different thickness (15 km up to 70 km) starting from the depth of 35 km and extending down to a depth of 440 km.
-Each layer is subdivided horizontally into 16×16-km2 blocks.
+The tomography image shows a high-velocity body beneath the Vrancea region and the Moesian platform interpreted as the subducted lithospheric slab (Martin et al., 2006).
+The seismic-tomographic model of the region consists of eight horizontal layers of different thickness (15 km up to 70 km) starting from the depth of 35 km and extending down to a depth of 440 km.
+Each layer of about 1000×1000 km2 is subdivided horizontally into 16×16-km2 blocks.
 To restrict numerical errors in our data assimilation we smooth the velocity anomaly data between the blocks and the layers using a spline interpolation.

-We follow the methodology by Goes et al. (2000) and Ismail-Zadeh et al. (2005a) for the inference of temperature estimations from seismic wave anomalies and consider the effects of mantle composition, anelasticity, and partial melting on seismic velocities (see Appendix A).
+We follow the methodology by Ismail-Zadeh et al. (2005a) for the inference of temperature estimations from seismic wave anomalies and consider the effects of mantle composition, anelasticity, and partial melting on seismic velocities (see Appendix A).
 The temperature in the crust is constrained by measurements of surface heat flux corrected for paleoclimate changes and for the effects of sedimentation (Demetrescu et al., 2001).

 Depth slices of the present temperature model are illustrated in Fig. 2.
 The pattern of resulting mantle temperature anomalies (predicted temperature minus background temperature) is similar to the pattern of observed P-wave velocity anomalies (Martin et al., 2006), but not an exact copy because of the nonlinear inversion of the seismic anomalies to temperature.
 The low temperatures are associated with the high-velocity body beneath the Vrancea region (VRA) and the East European platform (EEP) and are already visible at depths of 50 km.
 The slab image becomes clear at 70-110 km depth as a NE-SW oriented cold anomaly.
 With increasing depth (110-200 km depth) the thermal image of the slab broadens in NW-SE direction.
 The orientation of the cold body changes from NE-SW to N-S below the depth of 200 km.
 The slab extends down to 280-320 km depth beneath the Vrancea region itself.
-A cold anomaly beneath the Transylvanian Basin is estimated at depths of 370-440 km.
-According to Wortel and Spakman (2000) and Martin et al. (2006) this cold material can be interpreted as a remnant of subducted lithosphere detached during the Miocene along the Carpathian Arc and residing within the upper mantle transition zone.
-High temperatures are predicted beneath the Transylvanian Basin (TRB) at about 70-110 km depth.
-Two other high temperature regions are found at 110-150 km depth below the Moesian platform (MOP) and deeper than 200 km under the EEP and the Dobrogea orogen (DOB), which might be correlated with the regional lithosphere/ asthenosphere boundary.
+A cold anomaly beneath the Transylvanian